gera2ld/generator-rollup/README.md

 Yeoman generator to create a workspace easy to be packed with Rollup.

-It is aimed to generate projects based on JavaScript files, e.g. Userscript projects.
+It is aimed to generate projects based on JavaScript files, e.g. userscripts, JavaScript libraries.

 Installation
 ---